Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Crochet Chevron Blanket

-It took a good week to get into the flow.
+It took a good week to get into the flow of the zigzag stitches.
 Once I could see that the colours were making me happy, I sped up and started to enjoy the rhythm of it.
-It’s a classic chevron pattern, with stitches worked in the back loops only.
-I used this chevron pattern from Meet me at Mike’s which has step by step photos.
+It’s a classic crochet chevron pattern, with stitches worked in the back loops only.
+I used this chevron pattern from Meet me at Mike’s, which has step-by-step photos.

-I think I worked 11 multiples of the stitches needed, maybe 12.
-I thought that would create plenty of width but it’s actually a lot smaller than I was aiming for.
-The nature of the stitch meant that there was a concertina effect and it squished in on itself dramatically.
-If I stretch it out, it does look bigger and I think that if I give it a wash, it should settle down more.
+I think I worked 11 multiples of the stitches, maybe 12.
+I thought that would create plenty of width, but it’s actually a lot smaller than I was aiming for.
+The nature of the stitch created a concertina effect, with it squishing in on itself dramatically.
+If I stretch it out, it does look bigger, and I think that if I give it a wash, it should settle down more.

 old-border

 The border was a bit of a pain.
-I knew I wanted the blanket to have a crochet border and I also knew that many zigzag blankets don’t have them.
+I knew I wanted the blanket to have a crochet border, and I also knew that many zigzag blankets don’t have them.
 Probably for a good reason!
-The valleys and peaks created by stitch means that you have to fill those spaces in.
+The valleys and peaks created by the stitch mean that you have to fill those spaces in.

-Hmm, I wish I hadn’t added a second row of the cloud blue dc stitches (US single crochets) over the top.
-It looks a bit messy and it really doesn’t need to be there.
-By that time I’d got to this section though, I’d already unpicked a first, super ugly border attempt.
+I wish I hadn’t added a second row of the cloud blue dc stitches (US single crochets) over the top.
+It looks a bit messy, and it really doesn’t need to be there.
+By the time I’d got to this section, though, I’d already unpicked a first, super-ugly border attempt.
 I was fed up.
 I just could not be bothered to do it all again (I’d already gone round with the grey at this point too, as I had done the first time too).
 So if anyone out there fancies having a go, perhaps don’t add a second row of blue!

 complete